 By Jan TenBruggencate

-Jan TenBruggencate is The Advertiser's Kaua'i bureau chief and its science and environment writer.
-Contact him at (808) 245-3074 or e-mail firstname.lastname@example.org.
+Jan TenBruggencate is The Advertiser's Kaua'i Bureau Chief and its science and environment writer.
+Reach him at firstname.lastname@example.org or (808) 245-3074.